-The primary seed approach allows multiple storage hierarchies with differing security properties, as needed by various applications, without requiring that all of the SRKs occupy persistent TPM memory.
-An SRK may be made persistent in TPM NV memory if required by the application.
+The Primary Seed approach allows multiple storage hierarchies with differing security properties, as needed by various applications, without requiring that all of the SRKs occupy persistent TPM memory.
+An SRK can be made persistent in TPM NV memory if required by the application.